faisaltheparttimecoder/mock-data/README.md

 ### Data types

 + All datatypes that are listed on the [postgres datatype](https://www.postgresql.org/docs/9.6/static/datatype.html) website are supported
-+ As Greenplum / HAWQ are both base from postgres, the supported postgres datatype also apply in their case
++ As Greenplum are both base from postgres, the supported postgres datatype also apply in their case

 # How it works.

 + PARSES the CLI arguments
 + CHECKS if the database connection can be established
-+ IF all database flag is set, then extract all the tables in the database
-+ ELSE IF tables are specified then uses only target tables
++ BASED on sub commands i.e either database , table or schema it pull / verifies the tables
 + CREATES a backup of all constraints (PK, UK, CK, FK ) and unique indexes (due to cascade nature of the drop constraints)
 + STORES this constraint/unique index information in memory and also saves it to the file under `$HOME/mock`
 + REMOVES all the constraints on the table